Why learn NLP – what are the benefits?

 As I said at the beginning I can’t claim to be objective in this – I have been using NLP in my work and in my personal life since 1979.

-And, based on my experience of doing so, I would heartily recommend that you embark on the journey of getting to know yourself and others better through becoming skilled in NLP.
+And, based on my experience in doing this, I would heartily recommend that you embark on the journey of getting to know yourself and others better through becoming skilled in NLP.

 (1) First of all, remember that you cannot develop real NLP skill from books – anymore than you can learn to swim or drive a car from a book or video or audio tape.
 NLP is not an intellectual thing.
 It’s behavioural – it is about what you do, not about what you know.
 So you need to learn it in a hands-on manner and with the assistance of and feedback from Certified NLP Trainers.

 (2) Next I suggest that you begin by comparing the two main groups of NLP training provider

 - The ‘fast track’ approach in which you acquire NLP ‘qualifications’ and certificates in a few days – see our not-unbiased views on these courses here

 (3) Now make a shortlist of two or three training organisations whose approach, experience, and thoroughness appeal to you.

 (4) Finally use our 7-point check list, to assess the information on their website and in e-mail or telephone communication with them to determine who best meets your criteria.